fpetrot/divbysmallcst/README.md

-However, when it comes to specialized implementations, such as tiny processors without multiplier (these beasts exists) or dedicated hardware, or lack of DSPs on your FPGA, this approach might prove useful.
+However, when it comes to specialized implementations, such as tiny processors without multiplier (these beasts exist) or dedicated hardware, or lack of DSPs on your FPGA, this approach might prove useful.

 The important file is `li.c` that contains the cookbook,